Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p27.png)
 <br/><br/>

 We will now land on the DataRobot main home page.
 Feel free to take a peak around.
 You can always get back to this screen by clicking on the "DataRobot" icon at the top left of the screen.
 On the top right of the screen, you will see a bunch of orange icons.
 On the very right, you should see the "people" icon.
 It will take us to a bunch of options regarding our account.
-The item we are interested in is "Data Connections."
-Go ahead and click.

 <!-- ------------------------ -->
 ## Creating a DataRobot Data Connection